alkem-io/client-web/README.md

 The page will reload if you make edits.<br />
 By default, eslint will cause compilation errors and be prominently visible.
 Setting `ESLINT_NO_DEV_ERRORS=true` in `.env.local` reduces eslint errors to warnings in the console.

-**Note**: If a container (e.g. Synapse) writes to a directory that is mapped locally, you will need to have enough permissions to write there.
-E.g. on Linux you can grant permissions the following way:

-- Navigate to the directory, e.g. .build/synapse
-- Change the permissions with `chmod 777 *`\*

-* This is not a security best practice and an alternative solution is scheduled for a later stage.

 ## Development stack